-Personnel: School Secretary, available staff and disaster volunteers.
+Personnel: buc School Secretary, available staff and disaster volunteers.
 Use buddy system.
 Student Release process is supported by student runners.
-Responsibilities: Assure the reunification of students with their parents or authorized adult through separate Request and Release Gates.
-Start-Up Actions: □ Obtain and wear vest or position identifier, if available. □ Check with Operations Chief for assignment to Request Gate or Release Gate. □ Obtain necessary equipment and forms from Logistics. □ Secure area against unauthorized access.
-Mark gates with signs. □ Set up Request Gate at the main student access gate.
-Use alphabetical grouping signs to organize parent requests. □ Have Student Release Forms available for parents outside of fence at Request Gate.
-Assign volunteers to assist. □ Set up Release Gate some distance from Request Gate.
-Operational Duties: □ Follow procedures outlined below to ensure the safe reunification of students with their parents or guardians. □ Refer all requests for information to the Public Information Officer.
-Do not spread rumors! □ If volunteers arrive to help, send those with Disaster Volunteer badges with photo ID. to Logistics.
+Responsibilities: sure the reunification of students with their parents or horized adult through separate Request and Release Gates.
+Start-Up Actions: Obtain and wear vest or position identifier, if available.
+Check with Operations Chief for assignment to Request Gate or Release Gate.
+Obtain necessary equipment and forms from Logistics.
+Secure area against unauthorized access.
+Mark gates with signs.
+Set up Request Gate at the main student access gate.
+Use alphabetical grouping signs to organize parent requests.
+Have Student Release Forms available for parents outside of fence at Request Gate.
+Assign volunteers to assist.
+Set up Release Gate some distance from Request Gate.
+Operational Duties: Follow procedures outlined below to ensure the safe reunification of students with their parents or guardians.
+Refer all requests for information to the Public Information Officer.
+Do not spread rumors!
+If volunteers arrive to help, send those with Disaster Volunteer badges with photo ID. to Logistics.
 If they are not registered (do not have badges), direct them to a branch library to register.
-Procedures: • - Tenthiol three totalful to the designation statement
+Procedures Requesting adult fills out Student Release Form, gives it to staff member, and shows identification.
+Staff verifies identification, pulls Emergency Card from file, and verifies that the requester is listed on the card.
+Staff instructs the requester to proceed to the Release Gate.
+If there are two copies of the Emergency Cards (one at each gate), staff files the Emergency Card in the out box.
+If there is only one copy, runner takes the card with the Student Release Form, and staff files a blank card with the student's name on it in the out box.
+Runner takes form(s) to the designated classroom.